arnaudmaret/arnaudmaret.github.io/_pages/cluster.md

 The workshop takes place at the [IWH Heidelberg](https://www.uni-heidelberg.de/einrichtungen/iwh/) from **16th to 18th January, 2023**.
 The IWH is ideally located in the old town of Heidelberg.
 The workshop starts on Monday morning and ends on Wednesday after lunch.
 Lunches will be provided at the IWH.

+## how?

+To register for the workshop, please use the following form.

 ## who?

 **Minicourse speakers**: